-2) TBT AGREEMENT
+(2) TBT AGREEMENT

-(1) Target products and the three pillars of TBT Agreement
+(a) Target products and the three pillars of TBT Agreement

-The TBT Agreement, with its three pillars of technical regulations, standards, conformity assessment procedures, provides various mechanisms for the acceleration of international
+The TBT Agreement, with its three pillars of technical regulations, standards, conformity assessment procedures, provides various mechanisms for the acceleration of international harmonization of regulations and mutual acknowledgement and promotes trade liberalization so that Standards and Conformity Assessment Systems do not create unnecessary obstacles to international trade.

-3 Products covered by Article III:4 of the GATT are all the products imported by WTO member countries, and the target measures among the laws, regulations and requirements which influence the imports, are all measures of the importing country excluding financial payment obligations of tariffs, import taxes etc., (Articles III:1, III:2 of the GATT).
+&lt;sup>3 Products covered by Article III:4 of the GATT are all the products imported by WTO member countries, and the target measures among the laws, regulations and requirements which influence the imports, are all measures of the importing country excluding financial payment obligations of tariffs, import taxes etc., (Articles III:1, III:2 of the GATT).
 Prohibition of arbitrary requirements is also included in the scope of GATT Article III (India-Autos case (DS146, 175).
 As described later (in (2) (a)), although the scope of the TBT Agreement is wide, the target disciplines of Article III:4 of the GATT are even wider than the TBT Agreement.